backstage/backstage/plugins/badges/README.md

 Please note that the backend part needs to be configured to support obfuscation.
 See the [backend plugin documentation](../badges-backend/README.md) for more details.

-Also, you need to allow your frontend to access the configuration :
+Also, you need to allow your frontend to access the configuration see <https://backstage.io/docs/conf/defining/#visibility> :

+Example implementation would be in : `packages/app/src/config.d.ts`

 ```typescript
 export interface Config {